Behaviour Policy

 The Headteacher is responsible for reviewing this Behaviour Policy in conjunction with the Governing Body, giving due consideration to the school’s Statement of Behaviour Principles (Appendix A).
 The Headteacher will also review this policy.

-The Headteacher also has the responsibility for giving fixed term or permanent exclusions to individual children if there is a serious incident and it is deemed the appropriate course of action.
+The Headteacher also has the responsibility for suspensions or permanent exclusions to individual pupils if there is a serious incident and it is deemed the appropriate course of action.

 The Headteacher will also ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.